Analysis: Belmont arena to take over 3 years to open

 The arena is expected to take 26 to 30 months to be built, according to a source directly involved in the process, which is a standard time frame for an arena.
 The project’s hotel and retail stores could take longer, but the arena will be the priority because it is the “driver” of the project, the source said.

-The Islanders’ new arena was designed by architect Jason Carmello of Populous, whose resume includes recently built hockey arenas in Las Vegas, Quebec City and Pittsburgh.
+The Islanders’ new arena design was done by architect Jason Carmello of Populous, whose resume includes recently built hockey arenas in Las Vegas, Quebec City and Pittsburgh.

-The construction will be done by Sterling Project Development, the Wilpons’ real estate development agency that built Citi Field and was involved with the Minnesota Twins’ Target Field, among other sports stadiums and developments.
+The construction will be done by Sterling Project Development, the Wilpons’ real estate development agency that built Citi Field and was involved with the Minnesota Twins’ Target Field ballpark, among other sports stadiums and developments.

 Richard Browne, a partner in Sterling Project Development, described the company at a public hearing in Elmont last month as “thoughtful developers.
 We don’t build and then move on.
 We build where we live and we keep on it and we manage our developments very much like you would develop your own home.”